ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 ## Organization
 How did you organize your work?
 Did you use any tools like a kanban board?

-We used the Trello board, Google Slides and Zoom conferencing to
+We used the Trello board, Google Slides and Zoom conferencing to discuss and coordinate our work.

 What does your repository look like?
 Explain your folder and file structure.